 Parents have an important part in any Child in Care review.
 In the review we will talk about what everyone can do to make sure a child is safe, well and happy.

-You can request to meet with the Independent Reviewing Officer prior to the meeting or have phone or e-mail contact with them.
+You can request to meet with or speak to your Independent Reviewing Officer prior to the meeting.
 Alternatively, you could ask to meet with them after the Review if you are unable to attend the arranged meeting.
-Your social worker will be able to help you arrange this.
+Speak to your social worker who will be able to help you arrange this for you.